-Purpose: This line item provides federal block grant dollars to school districts to improve

-Title I, Part A allocation, provided that no LEA receives less than \$10,000.
+Purpose: This line item provides federal block grant dollars to school districts to improve academic achievement.
+These funds, distributed by federal formula, may be used by school districts for a wide range of activities in three broad categories: (1) wellrounded educational opportunities, (2) safe and healthy students, and (3) effective use of technology.
+ODE must distribute at least 95% of the state's award for subgrants to local education agencies (LEAs) according to each LEA's share of the state's prior year Title I, Part A allocation, provided that no LEA receives less than \$10,000.
 LEAs receiving \$30,000 or more must perform a comprehensive needs assessment focusing on the three broad areas in which the grant funds may be used.
 ODE may set aside up to 5% of the grant award for state activities aligned with its federal Every Student Succeeds Act of 2015 plan.
 Activities may include piloting of school climate surveys, identifying evidence-based strategies on the effective use of technology, supporting schools with activities and resources related to curriculum alignment, and reimbursement of AP and IB test fees for economically disadvantaged students.